origo-map/origo-documentation/content/controls.md

 ## Controls

 A control is an optional module with a DOM element in a fixed position on the screen.
 They can involve user input (buttons), or be informational only.
 The controls to be included in the maps are set in the map configuration.
+The order of the controls matter.
+For instance, adding legend before mapmenu will make it render below when overlapping.
+Similarily the order of the controls in the mapmenu is set by the order in the config.

 #### Example setting controls to be included